-We are bombarded with new information, products, services, and innovations every day, and it is difficult for any brand to cut through the noise.
+We are bombarded with new information, products, services, and innovations daily, and it is difficult for any brand to cut through the noise.
 From the multitude of options on the store shelves to the endless feed stream on social media, brands fight an uphill battle to be seen.

 Imagine you’re at the grocery store, scanning the craft beer section (or wine, whatever floats your boat).
 You stand there looking at all those options, and suddenly, one of the beer bottles catches your eye.
 At that moment, when your attention stops glazing over the myriad options on the shelf and snaps to focus on that one bottle, that bottle’s design has won its most significant battle.
 It has won the battle for your attention.

-In packaging, social media, advertising, printed materials, design is the difference between being seen and glazed over.
+In packaging, social media, advertising, and printed materials, design for business is the difference between being seen and glazed over.

-When paired with a Brand Strategy, design becomes a strategic tool.
+When paired with a Brand Strategy, design for business becomes a strategic tool.
 Beyond design’s usual goals of informing, identifying, entertaining, or persuading, with a thoughtful Brand Strategy, design can differentiate.